blade-ui-kit/blade-icons/UPGRADE.md

 ### Config Changes

 Blade Icons now supports multiple icon sets.
 This is useful for third party packages that offer different icon sets and allow for apps to make use of different icons from different sets in the same app.
 As such, the config file has been changed drastically.
-It's best that you re-publish it using the command below:
+It's best that you re-publish it with the command below:

 ```bash
 php artisan vendor:publish --tag=blade-icons --force